Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 Depending on the number of different users you have this might sound like a suitable solution.

 But every time one of the users changes his data requirements we need to update their custom API.
-Actually, we're now limiting the speed of our users' innovations by how quickly we can customize it.
+Actually, we're now limiting the speed of our users' innovations by how quickly we can make changes to it.
+And is it really efficient to create and maintain a different endpoint for every single user?

 Custom APIs for every client would work perfectly if the cost of keeping them up and running wouldn't be so high.